 In the unfortunate event that you die, your family may not want to pay off your mortgage right away.
 And even if you don’t kick the bucket, you may want to move to another city to be closer to family.
 You may even be able to afford your mortgage payments and prefer to use the money for other expenses.
 Unfortunately, mortgage life insurance doesn’t give you this flexibility.
 It doesn’t leave much room for life to happen.

 And that’s not all.
 With a mortgage insurance policy, your beneficiary is your bank (the same one that charges you every fee under the sun and opens from only 10 a.m. to 3:30 p.m.
 Monday to Friday).
-This means that your death benefit goes straight to your bank, skipping right over the spouse and other family members you really want to protect.
+This means that your death benefit goes straight to your bank, skipping right over your loved ones you really want to protect.
 With life insurance, you get to choose your beneficiary, and they get more options to spend the money on the expenses they need.

 3. If you change mortgage providers, your mortgage life insurance doesn’t automatically move with you